|

 they are forced to admit that evolution is a developmental process and therefore

-the unfolding of a developmental life cycle?
+the unfolding of a life cycle?

 The star larvae hypothesis proposes that biological evolution